rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_v1.1/README.md

 enabling quicker iteration (and fewer dead ROM chips).

-The idea with this is to do basic set up of the system (e.g. set up the MFP) and then either load code from the SD card (if connected) or  wait for the user to initiate a file transfer from their terminal program.
+The idea with this is to do basic set up of the system (e.g. set up the MFP) and then wait for the user to initiate a file transfer from their terminal program.

 This transfer should upload (in binary) the code that is to be run (perhaps a kernel, or some other thing).